5 Tips For Good Communication: The Essential Ingredient for a Successful Project

 On paper or online, sharing some visuals to your Architect is a great way to make a connection.

-Every conversation with your Architect should be reduced to notes.
+Almost every conversation with your Architect should be reduced to notes.
 So much information gets passed back and forth that it’s easy to lose track of decisions you’ve made, and ideas you want to explore further.

 Meeting notes give you both the chance to see where you might have misunderstood each other and make corrections.